We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Style

-There are many different styles and configuration combinations of kitchen sinks and each has its own benefits, although there is no one-size-fits-all solution.
-Some of the most common kitchen sink styles include:
+There are many different styles and configuration combinations of kitchen sinks, and each has its own benefits, although there is no one-size-fits-all solution.
+Some of the most common types of kitchen sinks include:

 - Single basin/bowl.
 Single-basin sinks are the most common and least expensive configuration and offer the advantage of accommodating large pots, pans, and platters, all of which might require soaking prior to scrubbing.